PAC-Bayesian aggregation of affine estimators: Framework and estimate

-a probability measure over $\mathcal{T}$.
-The intuition behind this construction to favor low risk estimates.
-When the temperature goes to $0$ this estimator becomes very similar to the one minimizing the risk estimates while it becomes an indiscriminate average when $\beta$ grows to infinity.
+This construction naturally favors low risk estimates.
+When the temperature goes to zero, this estimator becomes very similar to the one minimizing the risk estimate while it becomes an indiscriminate average when $\beta$ grows to infinity.
 The choice of the temperature appears thus to be crucial and a low temperature seems to be desirable.